 Hugo and Suzanne‘s co-writing cite musical influences as broad as Cole Porter, Björk and Bartók; the Savage Five have their own sonic world.
 With humour and pathos they perform their own clear sighted and subversive vision of The Art Song; moving deftly between delicately arranged stillness and full-blooded whirling dervish.
 Add to this unmistakable influence of Irish music; Suzanne‘s lyrics speak of the landscape, of standing stones, love, war, falling… and quite fancying strangers.

-The Savage Five are an exciting new voice in contemporary music – Don‘t miss the opportunity of catching this truly memorable ensemble on their first German concert this summer.
+The Savage Five are an exciting new voice in contemporary music.